 What We Do

 Eligible populations can include LGBTQ+ refugees, Special Immigrant Visa(SIV) holders, individuals paroled as refugees or asylees(Ukrainians, Afghans, etc.), Cuban and Haitian entrants, certain Amerasians from Vietnam, trafficking survivors(T-Visa), and certain Lawful Permanent Residents.
 Please contact irisreception@ladiocese.org for more information.

-Resettlement Program - Suspended January 2025, Contract ending Sept.
+Resettlement Program - Suspended January 2025, Contract ended Sept.
 2025

+What We Do